🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 5. Can mouthwash replace brushing?
 No. Mouthwash complements hygiene but does not mechanically remove plaque.

-Proper oral hygiene these are simple habits: 2-minute brushing twice a day, daily flossing, fluoride rinse, and regular dentist visits.
-An investment in quality oral hygiene accessories prevents costly problems and ensures a healthy smile for years.
+Proper oral hygiene these are simple habits: 2-minute brushing twice a day, daily flossing, fluoride mouthwash, and regular dental visits.
+Investing in quality oral hygiene accessories prevents costly problems and ensures a healthy smile for years.

 Prevention is easier than treatment.
-Start today – your teeth will be grateful for every day of proper care.
+Start today – your teeth will thank you for every day of proper care.

 1. Slot, D.E. et al. (2008).
 "The effect of plaque removal".
 International Journal of Dental Hygiene, 6(4), 253-264.